-So you can configure ephemeral to delete all tweets older than a certain number of hours and also after a specific date.
-Mine is configured for tweets older than 72 hours but after 2016.
+You can configure ephemeral to delete all tweets older than a certain number of hours and also after a specific date.
+Mine is configured for tweets older than 72 hours but newer than 2016.

 Binary downloads and source available at: github.com/mkaz/ephemeral

 You will need to create a new Twitter application and generate API keys.

 The program assumes the following environment variables are set, see env.sh.sample for an example:

 MAX_TWEET_AGE expects a value of hours, such as:

 - See releases in Github for binaries for Linux and Raspberry Pi.

 --test flag when you’re ready to delete away.